-The Dragon Fountain in Copenhagen was made from a model in 1889 and was originally intended for Amagertorv.
+The Dragon Fountain at Copenhagen City Hall Square was made from a model in 1889 and was originally intended for Amagertorv but lost to the The Stork Fountain.

 In 1904 a bronze basin was erected with decoration inspired by ancient Greek ornamentation in Copenhagen.
 On the edge of the basin were placed three dragons, all spouting water and rather larger than sketched in the 1889 project.